Neural architecture search: Evolution

 An alternative approach to NAS is based on evolutionary algorithms, which has been employed by several groups.
 An Evolutionary Algorithm for Neural Architecture Search generally performs the following procedure.
 First a pool consisting of different candidate architectures along with their validation scores (fitness) is initialised.
-At each step the architectures in the candidate pool are mutated (eg: 3x3 convolution instead of a 5x5 convolution).
+At each step the architectures in the candidate pool are mutated (e.g.: 3x3 convolution instead of a 5x5 convolution).
 Next the new architectures are trained from scratch for a few epochs and their validation scores are obtained.
 This is followed by replacing the lowest scoring architectures in the candidate pool with the better, newer architectures.
 This procedure is repeated multiple times and thus the candidate pool is refined over time.
 Mutations in the context of evolving ANNs are operations such as adding or removing a layer, which include changing the type of a layer (e.g., from convolution to pooling), changing the hyperparameters of a layer, or changing the training hyperparameters.
 On CIFAR-10 and ImageNet, evolution and RL performed comparably, while both slightly outperformed random search.

 Bayesian optimization

-Bayesian Optimization which has proven to be an efficient method for hyperparameter optimization can also be applied to NAS.
-In this context the objective function maps an architecture to its validation error after being trained for a number of epochs.
-At each iteration BO uses a surrogate to model this objective function based on previously obtained architectures and their validation errors.
+Bayesian Optimization (BO), which has proven to be an efficient method for hyperparameter optimization, can also be applied to NAS.
+In this context, the objective function maps an architecture to its validation error after being trained for a number of epochs.
+At each iteration, BO uses a surrogate to model this objective function based on previously obtained architectures and their validation errors.
 One then chooses the next architecture to evaluate by maximizing an acquisition function, such as expected improvement, which provides a balance between exploration and exploitation.
 Acquisition function maximization and objective function evaluation are often computationally expensive for NAS, and make the application of BO challenging in this context.
-Recently BANANAS has achieved promising results in this direction by introducing a high-performing instantiation of BO coupled to a neural predictor.
+Recently, BANANAS has achieved promising results in this direction by introducing a high-performing instantiation of BO coupled to a neural predictor.